-Civil lawsuits involve one party suing another party for damages or some other remedy, such as an injunction.
-The court can award damages to compensate for financial losses or emotional pain and suffering.
+Civil lawsuits involve one party suing another party for damages or some other remedy, such as an injunction to stop the behaviour.

 It's important to note that many civil actions will not be available to workers if the issue was addressed through other means, such as a human rights complaint or workers' compensation claim.
 Some actions may also be specifically barred under legislation dealing with workplace issues or because the issue is covered by a collective agreement.
 This site provides general legal information.
 A lawyer can help you determine all action that is available to you.
 The Shift Project can arrange for a free consultation.